 Remember that this breed's focus is work.
 The Aussie excels at dog sports and other activities like Frisbee, agility, and obedience competition.
 Most Aussies are happier with a "job": They excel at herding and general farm/ranch work, but they are also quite skilled in assistance/service, search and rescue, and pet therapy.

 Overall, the Aussie is a very smart and loyal companion that is affectionate and connected with its owner.
 The breed is very alert and in-tune with the sights and sounds around it.
 They will protect their property by barking a warning when people approach their territory.
-But they prefer to be around their humans rather than isolated in a yard.
+However, they prefer to be around their humans rather than isolated in a yard.
 Proper socialization is important as they are reserved around new people; without socialization, Aussies can develop shyness or defensiveness.

 The Aussie makes a wonderful companion for the right family.
 This breed tends to adapt well to all kinds of active households as long as they provide proper exercise and training.
 The tendency to herd children and nip at them can be scary for kids, especially visiting playmates.
 This breed will also try to herd cats, which is unlikely to be appreciated by the felines who are part of your household.